i About

 To resolve a reported issues reliably, it is essential to first reproduce it and then confirm that a proposed bug fix actually addresses it.
 This is typically done by creating a reproducing test.
 However creating such tests is a tedious and time consuming process that we want to automate using code agents.
 Once a reproducing test is generated, it can be used to drive the process of fixing the issue and validate a proposed bug fix.

-SWT-Bench and SWE-bench are based on the same GitHub repositories and issues.
+SWE-bench: SWT-Bench and SWE-bench are based on the same GitHub repositories and issues.
 While SWT-Bench measures the ability of models or agents to reproduce a given issue, SWE-bench measures their ability to resolve it.
-We observe that while these tasks are complimentary, their hardness is not correlated on an instance level.
+We observe that while these tasks are complementary, their hardness is not correlated on an instance level.

 Check out our paper for more details!